google/quiver-dart/README.md

 `min`, `max`, and `extent` retreive the minimum and maximum elements from an iterable.

+## mirrors.dart

+`getTypeName` returns the name of a Type instance.

+`implements` and `classImplements` determine if an instance or ClassMirror, respectively, implement the interface represented by a Type instance.
+They implement the behavior of `is` for mirrors, except for generics.

+`getMemberMirror` searches though a ClassMirror and its class hierarchy for a member.
+This makes up for the fact that `ClassMirror.members` doesn't contain members from interfaces or superclasses.

+`Method` wraps an InstanceMirror and Symbol to create a callable that invokes a method on the instance.
+It in effect closurizes a method reflectively.

 ## pattern.dart

 pattern.dart container utilities for work with `Pattern`s and `RegExp`s.